Yacht Ownership’s Tax Benefits: IRS 179 Deduction & Accelerated Depreciation

-As mentioned above, the maximum deduction for Section 179 assets purchased within 2022 is $1,080,000.
-The IRS has also limited the total amount of equipment purchased to $2.7M.
+As mentioned above, the maximum deduction for Section 179 assets purchased within 2023 is $1,160,000.
+This limit is reduced by the amount the purchased property costs exceeds $2,890,000.
 For a yacht to be eligible, it must be used for business more than 50% of the time.
 Multiplying the cost of the asset by the percentage of business use will provide a quick estimate of the amount eligible for Section 179.

 It’s also possible for individual features or pieces of equipment on your yacht to be deductible.
 For instance, if you’ve made improvements or additions, they may qualify for deduction under Section 179.
 Yet, their price must fall within the specified ranges.

 The Tax Cuts and Jobs Act of 2017 (TCJA) gives businesses the bonus depreciation benefit for both new and used equipment purchases if it is the first time the purchasing business will use the equipment.
 When the TCJA went into effect, it increased the bonus depreciation percentage from 50% to 100% for eligible property purchased after September 17, 2017, but before January 1, 2023.
 Purchases made after January 1, 2023, may be eligible to receive a bonus depreciation percentage of 80%, and subsequently will ramp down to 60% in 2024, 40% in 2025, 20% in 2026, and 0% beginning in 2027.
 This offers businesses a greater advantage to make these purchases sooner rather than later to get the highest bonus depreciation benefit.
 The TCJA also allows yachts to be classified as second homes, which could allow you to deduct your loan under the code’s mortgage interest deduction portion.
 To qualify, the vessel must have a galley, sleeping berth, and head.